3 Reasons Scaffolded Writing Exercises Benefit High School Students

 2. Scaffolding makes learning less overwhelming

 Most students will need to complete a high-stakes piece of long-form writing at some point during their high school tenure, whether to fulfill a graduation requirement, as part of the ACT® or the SAT®, or as part of an AP® English Language or an AP® English Literature class.
 Well-designed scaffolding makes preparing for high-stakes writing less overwhelming for students by breaking down learning into manageable chunks.
-Instead of expecting students to dive headfirst into long-form writing, scaffolded writing exercises help students organize their work and become comfortable with the simpler parts of the writing process before they tackle the more complex parts of the process.
+Instead of expecting students to dive headfirst into long-form writing, scaffolded writing exercises help students organize their work and become comfortable with the simpler parts of the writing cycle before they tackle the more complex parts of the process.

 NoRedInk Guided Drafts deliver scaffolded writing experiences for high school students that include access to grading rubrics, organizational aids, and just-in-time support in the form of genre-specific tips, tutorials, and examples.
 As students work their way through their introductions, body paragraphs, counter-argument paragraphs, and conclusions, they see detailed scaffolding that explains the nuances of the type of essay they’re working on.
 (NoRedInk’s pre-writing materials are a great way to incorporate an additional layer of scaffolding before students start drafting an essay.)